 A Food Reward is Bribery

-You Can’t Train an Aggressive Dog
+You Can’t Train an Aggressive Dog.

-You Can’t Train a Puppy Until Six Months Old
+You Can’t Train a Puppy Until Six Months Old.

 Puppies begin learning almost immediately.
-In fact, the first 16 weeks of a puppy’s life are usually the most important for their development and growth.
+In fact, the first 16 weeks of a puppy’s life are usually the most important for its development and growth.
 You should begin potty training and teaching basic commands as soon as the dog is old enough to come into your possession in the first place.
-Puppy training is a fantastic way to stimulate their mind, socialize them with other people and dogs, form a stronger bond with you and more.
+Puppy training is a fantastic way to stimulate their mind, socialize them with other people and dogs, form a stronger bond with you, and more.
 If you wait until their six months old, you will have wasted plenty of valuable time.